Republic of Ancona: Coins

 The first reports of Ancona's medieval coinage begin in the 12th century when the independence of the city grew and it began to mint coinage without Imperial or papal oversight.
 The agontano was the currency used by Republic of Ancona during its golden age.
 It was a large silver coin of 18–22 mm in diameter and a weight of 2.04–2.42 grams.

 Later and less famously Ancona began minting a gold Agnoto coin, also known as the Ancona Ducat.
 Specimens of this coin have survived from the 15th and 16th centuries, until the cities loss of independence in 1532.

 Art

-The artistic history of the republic of Ancona has always been influenced by maritime relations with Dalmatia and the Levant.
+Anconitan art had long been influenced by maritime relations with Dalmatia and the Levant.

 Its major medieval monuments show a union between Romanesque and Byzantine art.
 Among the most notable are the Duomo, with a Greek cross and Byzantine sculptures, and the church of Santa Maria di Portonovo.

-In the 14th century, Ancona was one of the centers of the so-called Adriatic Renaissance, a movement spread between Dalmatia, Venice and the Marches, characterized by a rediscovery of classical art and a certain continuity with Gothic art.
-The greatest architect and sculptor of this artistic current was Giorgio da Sebenico; the greatest painter was Carlo Crivelli.
+In the 14th century, Ancona was a center of what some historians term the "Adriatic Renaissance", a movement in Dalmatia, Venice and the Marches characterized by a rediscovery of classical art and a continuity with Gothic art.
+A notable architect and sculptor of this movement was Giorgio da Sebenico; his counterpart Carlo Crivelli was a renowned painter.